aethernebula2-prog/lurkers.io-leaderboard/README.md

 Role assignments are primarily based on the player's actual in-game role in Lurkers.io.

 Requests or begging for roles will not be accepted.

+### 🔼 Changes

+You can see the changes of Rank directly on the leaderboard.
+In settings you can check Show All Changes to see all changes.

 ### 🔤 Better Font?